Main accident indicators for French mainland regions - update september 2022 data

 The risk for 25-34 years old is 64, but it is 82 in Centre-VDL and Nouvelle-Aquitaine, 84 in Occitanie, 89 in PACA and 109 in Bourgogne-F-C.

 Mortality per million inhabitants for those aged 65 and over (58) is very high in Bourgogne-F-C (84) and Corsica (99); low in Ile-de-France (34).

 A variety of mobility practices

 As mobility practices differ from one region to another, the distribution of people killed by mode of travel varies greatly.

-The share of pedestrians among those killed is 15% in France and varies from 9% in New Aquitaine to 27% in Île-de-France.
+- The share of pedestrians among those killed is 15% in metropolitan France and varies from 9% in Bourgogne-Franche-Comté to 26% in Île-de-France.

-The proportion of cyclists among those killed is 7%.
-It varies from 4% in Bourgogne-Franche-Comté, Centre-Val de Loire and Normandy to 12% in Brittany.
-Of the 17 people killed in Corsica in 2020, none were on a bicycle.
+- The share of cyclists among those killed is 6%.
+It varies from 4% in Centre-Val de Loire and Corsica to 9% in Brittany.

-Motorcycle users account for 23% of deaths.
-They are strongly represented among those killed in Corsica, PACA and Île-de-France (41%, 38% and 29% respectively).
-These three regions account for 29% of motorcycle users killed in mainland France.
+- Motorcycle users account for 23% of fatalities in 5 years.
+They are strongly represented among those killed in Corsica and PACA (33% and 37% respectively).
+The Auvergne-Rhône-Alpes, PACA and Ile-de-France regions account for 39% of the 2WDs killed in metropolitan France.